Cram\'{e}r type large deviations for trimmed L-statistics: Introduction and main results

 \begin{corollary} Let $\cin=\cin^0=n\int_{(i-1)/n}^{i/n}J(u)\,du$ \,$(\kn+1 \le i\le n-m_n)$, where $J$ is a~function satisfying {\bf (i)}.
 Furthermore, assume that conditions {\bf (ii)} and {\bf (iii)} hold for some $0<\varepsilon\le 1$.
 Then relations~\eqref{thm_1} with $\tn=\tn^0$ hold true for every sequence $a_n\to 0$ and each $A>0$, uniformly in the range $-A\le x\le a_n n^{\varepsilon/(2(2+\varepsilon))}$. \end{corollary}

 Theorem~\ref{thm1} can be compared with the~result by~Callaert et al.~\cite{cvv82}, where it was assumed that the derivative $H'=(F^{-1}\circ G)'$ exists and satisfies a~H\"{o}lder condition of order $0<\varepsilon\le 1$ in some open set, containing $[G^{-1}(\alpha),G^{-1}(1-\beta)]$, where $G$ is the standard exponential distribution function.
-Moreover, some strict and unnatural condition was imposed on the weights and $H'$ (cf., conditions~(A2) and~(B), Callaert et al.~\cite{cvv82}).
+Moreover, some unnatural condition was imposed on the weights and $H'$ (cf., conditions~(A2) and~(B), Callaert et al.~\cite{cvv82}).
 In contrast, we use the natural scale parameter $\sigma$ -- root of the asymptotic variance of $\tn$ -- for the normalization, and our smoothness condition {\bf (ii)} for $F^{-1}$ is much weaker than one from Callaert et al.~\cite{cvv82}.

-Our Theorem~\ref{thm1} is also related with previous results by Vandemaele \& Veraverbeke~\cite{vv82} and Bentkus \& Zitikis~\cite{bz90} on Cramer type large deviations for non-trimmed $L$-statistics with smooth weight function.
-The method of proof in the first of these articles was based on Helmers's~\cite{helm81}-\cite{helm_e2} $U$-statistic approximation, in the second one the $\omega^2$-von Mises statistic type approximation was applied.
+Our Theorem~\ref{thm1} is also related with previous results by Vandemaele and Veraverbeke~\cite{vv82} and Bentkus and Zitikis~\cite{bz90} on Cram\'{e}r type large deviations for non-trimmed $L$-statistics with smooth weight function.
+The method of proof in the first of these articles was based on Helmers's~\cite{helm81}-\cite{helm_e2} $U$-statistic approximation, and in the second one the $\omega^2$-von Mises statistic type approximation was applied.
 We approximate our trimmed $L$-statistic by $L$-statistics with smooth weight function.
 Moreover, we apply the results from the papers mentioned to our approximating non-trimmed $L$-statistic when proving Theorem~\ref{thm1}.
-It should also be noted that Cramer's type moment conditions imposed on the underlying distribution in the cited papers are redundant in the case of the trimmed $L$-statistics, whereas the smoothness of $F^{-1}$ near $\alp$ and $1-\be$ becomes essential for the Cramer type large deviations results.
+Note also that Cram\'{e}r 's moment conditions for the underlying distribution assumed in the cited papers are not needed in the case of the trimmed $L$-statistics, whereas the smoothness of $F^{-1}$ near $\alp$ and $1-\be$ becomes essential for the Cram\'{e}r type large deviations results.

-Finally, we state a~version of Theorem~\ref{thm1}, where the scale factor $\sigma/n^{1/2}$ is replaced by $\sqrt{{\text{\em Var}}(\tn)}$.
-The following theorem is parallel to Theorem~2~(ii) by Vandemaele \& Veraverbeke~\cite{vv82}, but now for the trimmed $L$-statistics. \begin{theorem} Suppose that the conditions of Theorem~\ref{thm1} are satisfied.
-In addition, assume that ${\text{\em Var}}(\tn)<\infty$ for all sufficiently large $n$.
-Then
+Finally, we state a~version of Theorem~\ref{thm1}, where the scale factor $\sigma/n^{1/2}$ is replaced by $\sqrt{{\text{\em Var}}(\tn)}$, it is parallel to Theorem~2~(ii) by Vandemaele and Veraverbeke~\cite{vv82}, but now for the trimmed $L$-statistics.